Grazen0/blog/posts/chip-8/specs-overview.md

 - A 16-bit program counter (PC)
 - 16 8-bit registers (V0-VF)
 - A 16-bit index register (I)
-- A 64-byte with an 8-bit stack pointer
+- A 64-byte stack with an 8-bit stack pointer
 - An 8-bit delay timer (DT)
 - An 8-bit sound timer (ST)
 - A 64x32 frame buffer